newborn, mother, postpartum, postnatal

 • Emotional support & reassurance

-• Light household help (meals, laundry, tidying)
+• Light household help (laundry, tidying)

 • Sibling support (if relevant)